Lemonade Development

 # --help, -h Show help

-The lemonade-server executable is the command-line interface for terminal users:
+The lemonade executable is the command-line interface for terminal users:

-- Command-line interface for all model and server management
+- Command-line interface for model management and server interaction

 # List available models